 The key assumptions used in the discounted cash flow valuation model include discount rates, growth rates, cash flow projections and terminal value rates.
 Discount rates, growth rates and cash flow projections are the most sensitive and susceptible to change as they require significant management judgment.
 Discount rates are determined by using a weighted average cost of capital ("WACC").
 The WACC considers market and industry data as well as Company-specific risk factors.
 Operational management, considering industry and Company-specific historical and projected data, develops growth rates and cash flow projections for each reporting unit.
 Terminal value rate determination follows common methodology of capturing the present value of perpetual cash flow estimates beyond the last projected period assuming a constant WACC and low long-term growth rates.
 If the calculated fair value is less than the current carrying value, impairment of the reporting unit may exist.
 If the recoverability test indicates potential impairment, the Company calculates an implied fair value of goodwill for the reporting unit.
-The implied fair value of goodwill exceeds the carrying value of goodwill assigned to the reporting unit, there is no impairment.
-If the carrying value of goodwill assigned to a reporting unit exceeds the implied fair value of the goodwill, an impairment charge is recorded to write down the carrying value.
+The implied fair value of goodwill is determined in a manner similar to how goodwill is calculated in a business combination.
+If the implied fair value of goodwill exceeds the carrying value of goodwill assigned to the reporting unit exceeds the implied fair value of the goodwill, an impairment charge is recorded to write down the carrying value.
 The calculated fair value was in excess of the current carrying value for all reporting units.

-Other intangible assets are amortized using the straight-line method over periods ranging from 18 months to 12 years.
+Other intangible assets are amortized using the straight-line method over periods ranging from 18 months to 10 years.